marcuswangweihow/FBDD/Frag_to_lead/Frag_to_lead_4MZI/1ns_withpullres_withcheckpoints_Preliminary Results/Readme.md

 ## energy.png
 [⬆️ Back to top](#fbdd-repository-structure)

 This plot shows the changes in the (instantaneous and smoothed) potential energy (kJ/mol) of the system as the MD simulation progresses ie. time increases.
-For this run, the run was restarted from the checkpoint/backup files at 368.2ps and 648.6ps.
+For this run, the run was continued/restarted from the checkpoint/backup files at 368.2ps and 648.6ps.
 ![Energy vs Steps](energy.png)

 ## temperature.png
 [⬆️ Back to top](#fbdd-repository-structure)

 This plot shows the changes in the (instantaneous and smoothed) temperature (K) of the system as the MD simulation progresses ie. time increases.
-For this run, the run was restarted from the checkpoint/backup files at 368.2ps and 648.6ps.
+For this run, the run was continued/restarted from the checkpoint/backup files at 368.2ps and 648.6ps.
 ![Temparature vs Steps](temperature.png)

 ## energy_temperature_dual.png
 [⬆️ Back to top](#fbdd-repository-structure)

 This plot shows both of the changes in the (instantaneous and smoothed) temperature (K) of the system, as well as the changes in the (instantaneous and smoothed) potential energy (kJ/mol) of the system as the MD simulation progresses ie. time increases.
-For this run, the run was restarted from the checkpoint/backup files at 368.2ps and 648.6ps.
+For this run, the run was continued/restarted from the checkpoint/backup files at 368.2ps and 648.6ps.
 ![Energy/Temparature vs Steps](energy_temperature_dual.png)

 ## plumed_bias.png
 [⬆️ Back to top](#fbdd-repository-structure)

 This plot shows the changes in the bias (kJ/mol) of the system as the MD simulation progresses ie. time increases.
-For this run, the run was restarted from the checkpoint/backup files at 368.2ps and 648.6ps.
+For this run, the run was continued/restarted from the checkpoint/backup files at 368.2ps and 648.6ps.
 ![Bias vs Steps](plumed_bias.png)

 ## Calpha_Rg.png